Second and Third-Trimester Medication Abortion: Induction Abortion

 The reasons women pursue an abortion by induction are as unique as their lived experiences.

-Perhaps you have received the heartbreaking news of a fetal anomaly and are wondering whether to have an induction abortion.
-You had longed for this baby, and you long for it, still.
-An intact delivery would allow you to hold the child, allow for an autopsy, and give it a burial.
-Another option for a child with a diagnosis incompatible with life is to have a palliative birth, allowing for a brief time together.
+Perhaps you have received the heartbreaking news of a fetal anomaly that is incompatible with life.
+Now you are wondering whether to have an induction abortion.
+You had longed for this baby, and you long for it still.
+An intact delivery would allow you to hold the child and would also allow for an autopsy and burial.

-• If the disability is not life-threatening, would keeping the baby be worth considering?
+If the disability is not life-threatening, would keeping the baby be worth considering?

 • Raising a Special Needs Child